 Excel Academy follows the Independent Study education model.
 This means that learning primarily takes place in the home with the parent as the primary teacher.
 We have credentialed Teachers of Record located throughout the counties that we serve.
 Each family is paired with a ToR to guide and oversee their educational process.
 The only physical location that we have is administrative offices located in Irvine, CA.

-We are a tuition-free public charter school.
-Additionally, families receive a certain amount of budgeted instructional funds per student per year from the state to be used to purchase curriculum and materials.
+We are a tuition-free public charter school, so the cost is $0!.
+Additionally, families receive a certain amount of budgeted instructional funds per year from the state to use on approved school materials and extracurricular classes.

-No. Enrollment is based on a first come, first served basis, depending on the date a completed application is received and approved AND the space and availability we have of a ToR in your geographic area.
-A student is officially enrolled when the parent AND student have signed a Master Agreement with a ToR.
+Enrollment is based on a first come, first served basis, depending on the date a completed application is received and approved AND the space and availability we have on a Teacher’s roster.
+A student is officially enrolled when the parent AND student have signed a Master Agreement with a Teacher.